 - If the wound bleeds a lot, call 911 for help and advice on what you should do next.

-The following steps provided can be found on the first aid certification course offered by American CPR Care Association.
+The guide provided above is also covered in the first aid certification course offered by the American CPR Care Association.
+Register now and prepare yourself for protecting your child from harms and injuries.